r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ### writing the 'agressive_dump' advanced option funtion
 ![msf-auxiliarys](http://i.cubeupload.com/dnwV7r.png)<br />

-      The database['AGRESSIVE_DUMP'] contains the module advanced_option current settings (false or true) and its configurated as 'false' by default (user needs to set the option to 'true' to be able to run this funtion)
+      The database['AGRESSIVE_DUMP'] contains the module advanced_option current settings (false or true) and its configurated as 'false' by default (user needs to set the option to 'true' to run this funtion)

       HINT: In ruby every IF funtion must be closed by the END statement.